Mattamy Homes: Markets

-Mattamy is currently working with industry leading developers Minto Group, Fieldgate Developments, Dellray Group, Delpark Homes, Cortellucci Group, Tercot Communities, Sorbara Group, and Tribute Communities on developing North Brooklin, Ontario.
+Mattamy is currently working with developers Minto Group, Fieldgate Developments, Dellray Group, Delpark Homes, Cortellucci Group, Tercot Communities, Sorbara Group, and Tribute Communities on developing North Brooklin, Ontario.

 Philanthropy

 In 2011, Peter Gilgan donated $15 million to Ryerson University.
 The money was used to create the Mattamy Athletic Centre on the upper level of Maple Leaf Gardens.

 In 2013, Gilgan donated $40 million to the development of The Hospital for Sick Children Centre for Research and Learning.

 In 2015, Gilgan donated $5-million to Parks Foundation Calgary to be used for the development of a 138-kilometre ring of paved pathways around the city.
 The creation of the Rotary/Mattamy Greenway began in 2010 and was completed in 2017.

 In North Port, Florida, Mattamy donated 90 acre of land along with $4.7 million towards the development of the new CoolToday Park, a ballpark and spring training complex for the Atlanta Braves which opened March 24, 2019 against the Tampa Bay Rays.

 In 2019, Gilgan donated $100 million to The Hospital for Sick Children in Toronto, making Gilgan the largest health care benefactor in Canada at the time.

 In 2022, Gilgan donated $105 million to Trillium Health Partners to build the "Peter Gilgan Mississauga Hospital" and to expand the existing Queensway Health Centre.
 The donation was the largest donation to a hospital in Canadian history.